 Earthquakes in Bosnia and HerzegovinaIn Bosnia and Herzegovina earthquakes can be strong and cause heavy damages in a circle of dozens of kilometers.
-Measured by the size of the country, earthquakes occur above average, but not excessively often.
+Due to the special tectonic situation of the country, there are more earthquakes than average.

 › The most severe natural disasters worldwide